2nd Biennial Global Agriculture Multidisciplinary International Conference (GAMIC 2026)

 - Abstract Notification of Acceptance

-The 2025 edition of the Pacific Agriculture and Natural Resources will feature selections from the proceedings of the 1st Global Agriculture Multidisciplinary International Conference.
+The 2025 edition of the Pacific Agriculture and Natural Resources features selections from the proceedings of the 1st Global Agriculture Multidisciplinary International Conference.
 If you are interested in being published in this journal, please review the author guidelines and consider submitting a manuscript for review.

 Registration Fees